 Kitchens have significant potential for mold growth behind, and under the sink and dishwasher areas.
 One reason why kitchens have this potential is that they are next to impossible to keep ventilated.
 Let’s face it nothing lasts forever, and even if your sink and dishwasher were installed correctly, it’s still possible that some moisture is collecting back there where it’s probably warm and dark.
 Here is where you are going to rely on your sense of smell, if you are starting to smell something sickly sweet and or having issues breathing or other health-related problems you are going to want to contact a mold expert to come out and get an air sample and help you find where the mold smell is coming from.

 Attics are exposed to very similar risks for growing mold colonies.
 Your attic is mostly dark, and if there is the smallest leak in the roof and the moisture goes unnoticed it will start growing mold pretty quickly, for this reason, it is good to take regular tours of your attic and make sure you do not have any mold growing in there.

 Hazardous Mold Growth in Basements

 The same goes for your basement especially if you live in a humid climate with a higher level of moisture in the air.
-If that is the case you are going to want to invest in a quality dehumidifying system which can significantly reduce the amount of moisture in the are thereby limiting your exposure to the risk of growing mold.
+If that is the case you are going to want to invest in a quality dehumidifying system that can significantly reduce the amount of moisture in the area thereby limiting your exposure to the risk of growing mold.
 Basements are the most leak-prone area of most homes, for this reason, coupled with the higher level of moisture in the air it is a good idea to keep a close eye on possible mold growth in basements.